QuentinWach/Waveguide_FEM_Solver/README.md

-# Full-Vectorial FEM Waveguide Mode Solver
+# Full-Vectorial, FEM-Based Dielectric Waveguide Mode Solver

 A self-contained Python implementation of a full-vectorial finite element method (FEM) solver for computing guided modes in dielectric optical waveguides.
 Originally written in MATLAB and ported to Python using NumPy, SciPy, and Matplotlib — no commercial toolboxes or external mesh generators required.